EthanThorpe909/UMBC-ID-Computer-Vision/README.md

 * **'n'**: Reject the scan and rescan.
 * **'q'**: Quit the program.

-# TECHNICAL SPECS
+# Specs

 * **EasyOCR**: Brain of the project that recognizes the text on the ID.
-* **Face Detection**: Acts as a trigger so it only starts scanning when someone is actually in front of the camera.
+* **Face Detection**: Acts as a trigger so it only starts scanning when someones id is actually in front of the camera.
 * **Pandas**: Used to manage the database file and remove people when they sign out.
 * **Database**: Sign-In_Log.csv stores the name, id number, and timestamp.